 Once you have secured a job, follow steps 1-2 above.

-In addition to your employment work hours, each student should submit a 500-word paper to Dr. Asbury summarizing your experience at the end of the term.
+In addition to your employment work hours, each student should submit a 500-word paper to Dr. Rosen summarizing your experience at the end of the term.